cmakride/cmakride/README.md

 ## About:
-I’m a software developer based in Portland Maine.
-I'm happiest while working on applications in the fields of bartending, hospitality, finance, fitness, and gaming.
-While not programming, you can find me working out, surfing Maine's coast, or watching The Last Kingdom.
+I’m a software developer based in Maine.
+While not programming, you can find me working out, surfing Maine's coast, or traveling.

 ## Professional Experience with: